min2ha/ukwa-site/content/target/47024/index.en.md

   "start_date": "2016-11-15T09:00:00Z"
 }

-# Prospect at the British Library on Facebook

 Prospect is the trade union for professionals at the British Library.
 This is their official Facebook page.